tanmay4u02/pr-glance/README.md

 # pr-glance

-> A GitHub App built with [Probot](https://github.com/probot/probot) that size label and description with preview link for Pull Requests
+> A GitHub App built with Node.js(probot) that adds size label and description with preview link for Pull Requests

 ## Setup